Fix Spotify Not Responding on Windows: 6 Tested Methods

 Restart your PC afterward and try Spotify again.

-If you use a third-party antivirus like Norton, Kaspersky, or Bitdefender, check its firewall settings too.
-Some security suites block Spotify’s network connections even when Windows Defender allows them.
+If you run a third-party security suite like Norton, Kaspersky, or Bitdefender, check its firewall settings as well.
+Some of these tools maintain their own exclusion list separate from Windows Defender and will keep blocking Spotify even after you’ve added a Defender exception.
 The same firewall troubleshooting approach works for issues like WhatsApp not working on desktop.

 #How to Do a Clean Reinstall of Spotify?

-A standard uninstall leaves behind configuration files that can cause the same freezing issue after reinstalling.
-A clean reinstall removes everything.
+A standard uninstall leaves behind configuration files that can carry the same freezing behavior into the fresh install.
+A clean reinstall wipes the slate.

 #On Windows